bhumphrey0x20/Behavior-Cloning/writeup.md

 Image path and and steering angles were read from the csv file (lines 239-262) and sorted/classified using function preprocess_data() (lines 78-125).
 The preprocessing steps shuffled, and appended angle values and image pathes to lists based on the value of the angle.
 Angles between -015 and 0.15 were classified as center angles and images; angles < -0.15 were classified as left angles and images; and angles > 0.15 were classified as right angles and images.
 Next, the center angles were split using `train_test_split()` and 98% of the center angles were redistributed to the left and right lists.

 For redistribution, angles < 0 were classified as left angles and a random number between 0 and 0.25 was subtracted to the angle value and appended to the angle list.
 The path list was "flagged" and appended to the left image path list.
 The same was done for angles > 0.
 A random number was added to the right angle value and appended to the right list.
 The image path was flagged accordingly.
 Angles = 0 were discarded.
+Then the original center list was appened to the new left and right lists.

 Flags appended to the image path list were used to indicate which camera angle to use, from the Udacity image set, during training of the model : center, left, or right.
 For paths appended to the left angle list (angle < 0), a "2" was appended to indicate right camera.
 Conversely, a "2" was appended to right image paths, to indicate the use of left cameras.
 This was also a form of data augmentation.